FOOD PROCESSOR VS. FOOD CHOPPER: WHAT’S THE DIFFERENCE?

 The KitchenAid® 13 Cup Food Processor features a 3-in-1 feed tube that helps reduce prep time by allowing you to process a variety of ingredient shapes and sizes including tomatoes, whole cucumbers, potatoes and more.

-The feed tube lets you continuously feed ingredients into the blades to achieve precise, consistent slices and shreds.
+The feed tube lets you continuously feed ingredients into the blades to achieve precise, consistent slices and shreds for things like cauliflower rice.
 The processed food lands directly in the bowl of a batch bowl processor or into the bowl of your choice if using a stand mixer food processor attachment.

 SOME THINGS A FOOD PROCESSOR CAN DO VS. A FOOD CHOPPER